 Avoiding relapse is your biggest priority in life after rehab.
 Be sure to avoid becoming complacent.
 Always apply the skills you learned in rehab, especially when you encounter triggers and things that could lead to an addiction relapse.

 It’s important to keep a strong support system around you as you continue working toward a life of lasting sobriety.
 With the right people in your life, you can keep moving forward without fear, knowing that your friends and family are there for you!

 You now realize the positive changes in your life and the challenges you overcame.
 This is the life you dreamed of at “rock bottom,” so treasure it and keep it safe.
 Crest View Recovery Center in Asheville, North Carolina provides substance abuse treatment programs you need for lasting recovery.
 Benefits of treatment at Crest View Recovery Center include:

 - Reality-based treatment model

 - On-site psychiatrist

-If you or someone you love is ready for lasting recovery from alcohol or drugs, call Crest View Recovery Center at 866-327-2505.
+If you or someone you love is ready for lasting recovery from alcohol or drugs, contact Crest View Recovery Center by calling (866) 986-1371.
 You’ll never face addiction alone with our team at CVRC.